RubenJ01/dndonline/README.md

 Learn more about the bot

-Copying our code is not possible!
+Copying our code is not possible, and wont be tolerated.